 As an aside, because personal mementos can have a considerable amount of sentimental value, these items should also be subject to an inventory, in the same way, other items of personal property are accounted.

 Keep in mind that a last will and testament may set forth how items of sentimental value are to be distributed.
 If the will doesn’t delineate what should happen in regard to sentimental items, family members should be involved directly in the process of determining how these items are to be distributed.

 After you’ve made it through these preliminary steps associated with deceased estate cleanup, you are ready to dive into the real work.
 The heart of the deceased estate clean out is identifying and sorting out the personal property of the deceased.
 The personal property of the estate typically can be placed in one of four categories.
 These categories are based on what will happen to the personal property after it has been sorted out via the deceased estate cleanout process.
 These categories are:

 - Property to sell

 Property to Heirs

-If a last will and testament exists, that governs the manner in which assets are distributed.
+If a last will and testament exist, that governs the manner in which assets are distributed.
 If not, state law comes into play and dictates the manner in which property is distributed among heirs.
 When it comes to deceased estate clean out, dealing with the distribution of property to heirs can prove to be a dicey part of the overall endeavor.

 A key to making deceased estate clean out as smooth of a process as possible is to bring the heirs on board and into the process.
 If they have a sense of ownership in the overall clean out and property distribution process, the possibility for disputes and problems about “who gets one” is significantly diminished.

 You need to cover your bases in all aspects of deceased estate clean out, particularly when it comes to assets given to heirs.
-A key element of this is having everyone sign a release and acknowledgment form when they receive property.
+A key element of this is having everyone sign a release and acknowledgment form when they receive the property.